Can I get a new DOI account?

 Option 2: Become a client of another DataCite member.
 Here is a list of current members: https://www.datacite.org/members.html.

 Option 4: Become a client of Crossref.
-Basic membership for nonprofits is very reasonable.
+Crossref's annual member fee is based on the publishing revenue of the organization.
+For those organizations with less than $1M in publishing revenue the annual fee is $275.
 Crossref accepts data, text and preprints.
 You can explore Crossref's website for more information and when you are ready to apply for membership, complete this form: http://www.crossref.org/membership/join.

 If I already have an EZID account, can I upgrade or change it?

 You can certainly add new ARK services.
 If you have other questions, please contact us.

 How does all of this affect University of California EZID account holders?